What if I have a Associate in Arts and Science transfer degree or a degree in something else?

 Can I take courses without being admitted to the program?

-Yes, students who have not been admitted to the program can register for any course on a space-available basis, if they have appropriate prerequisites.
-To find out if you qualify to take a course and receive an entry code, contact the program manager Kimberly Hassell at: 425-564-3188 or firstname.lastname@example.org (LINK).
+Yes, students who have not been admitted to the program can register for some of the courses on a space-available basis, if they have appropriate prerequisites.
+To find out if you qualify to take a course and receive an entry code, contact the program manager Kimberly Hassell at: 425-564-3188 or firstname.lastname@example.org.

 Can I complete this program online?